-The Syrian passport currently ranks at the 104th place according to the Guide Passport Ranking Index.
+The Syrian passport is currently ranked 106th place on the Guide Passport Index.
 It is considered the third lowest ranking passport in the world.
-The position has dropped from the 80th spot in 2006 to the current ranking.
-Syrian passport holders have visa-free access to only 29 countries including Lebanon, Dominica, Madagascar and Seychelles.
-There are 197 destinations for which a Syrian passport holder requires to obtain a visa prior to traveling.
+Syrian passport holders have visa-free access to only 27 destinations including Lebanon, Dominica, Madagascar and Seychelles.
+There are 202 destinations for which a Syrian passport holder requires to obtain a visa prior to traveling.
 That is the reason why the passport raking is very low on the overall worldwide mobility score.
 For major destinations such as the USA and the European Union, Syrians require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The Syrian Arab Republic is made of 14 governorates.
 It is located in the Middle East and borders Iraq, Jordan, Israel, Lebanon and Turkey.
 The most significant governorates are Aleppo, Rif Dimashq and Damascus.
 The country has a total surface area of 185,180 square kilometers.
 Its terrain varies from mountains in the west to plateaus and deserts.
 Its climate is mostly of the desert type with hot summers and mild rainy winters.